dlotterman/metal_code_snippets/marketing/operators_sizing_guide.md

 SR-IOV and DPDK dependant workloads are absolutely viable, but may align with a preference for the 4x port instance configuration, which allows an instance to preserve an LACP bond for control plane on the first two ports, but allowing individual, SR-IOV/DKPK addressable allocation to the remaining 2x interfaces.

+### Port Speed

+While an Equuinix Metal instance with 4x 25Gbps NICs as expected and allowed to do its full throughput facing the network, it should still be noted that the common rules of networking apply, no invidual data stream will be able to scale past the port speed of the instance.

+That is to say, an `n3.xlarge.x86` can do 4x streams of 25Gbps, or 8x streams of 12.5Gbps, but it cannot do a single stream of 100Gbps.
 # RVTools

 When using an [RVTools](https://www.rvtools.net/about.html) export as a starting place for a sizing exercise, the below is how it would likely be broken down by a Equinix DTS Solutions Architect.